kraktos/SimpleSearch/README.md

   And the rest is just ranking the documents by decreasing similarity score.

 * What are the trade-offs?
+  + Its fast, in memory and based on dictionary lookups.
-It can be possible that the inverted index can be very large.
+  + But, it can be possible that the inverted index can be very large.
 Hence, to have a complete in-memory index might be a problem.
     So for extremely large data sets, alternatives need to put in place.
 Bit-compressions, distributed indexing might be helpful.
+  + Also, if new documents arrive, index building is not incremental.
+Needs to be re-indexed.

 * What's the runtime performance?